Determination of the muon charge sign with the dipolar spectrometers of the OPERA experiment: Charge misidentification for real data

+A sample of CNGS beam CC neutrino interactions has been generated in the detector target, using the full OPERA simulation chain MC--II described above \cite{StudyInteractions}.
+Figure \ref{Flo:MomentumSpectrum} shows the distribution of the product of the reconstructed muon momentum $p_{\mu}$ and its charge in a range extending from $-$150 GeV/c to 100 GeV/c that includes essentially all events.
+The fraction of $\mu^{+}$ in the total sample of muons estimated with AMM and OSM are (3.7~\textpm{}~0.1(stat.))\% and (3.9~\textpm{}~0.1(stat.))\%, respectively.
+The estimated fraction of $\mu^{+}$, mainly emitted in CC interactions of $\bar{\nu}_{\mu}$ from beam contamination, can only be biased towards values larger than the MC--truth, (3.4~\textpm{}~0.1(stat.))\%.
+The fraction of incorrect charge assignments is reduced by \textasciitilde{}40\%, from 0.5\% to 0.3\%, with AMM.

+Figure 7 shows the muon charge determination impurity as a function of the momentum in the range 2~<~$p_{\mu}$~<~150~GeV/c obtained with both methods.
+If a maximum momentum cut is applied at 15 GeV/c, the impurities obtained with OSM and AMM are respectively (1.06~\textpm{}~0.04~(stat.))\% and (0.62~\textpm{}~0.03 (stat.))\%, i.e. a reduction of $\sim$~40\%.
+If a cut $\left|q_{w}\right|$>~0.1 is applied to the charge determination, the impurity is reduced by a factor of 3, while the efficiency is reduced to \textasciitilde{}86\%.

-\section{Charge Misidentification for Real Data}
+\section{Charge misidentification for real data}

-As was pointed out in the previous section, the AMM can have a strong effect on the impurity.
-In order to test the method with real data two investigations were carried out.
+In order to test the new method with real data, two investigations were carried out.

-First neutrino interactions were selected, in which the muon propagated through the two spectrometers (number of used CMU $n_{CMU}=4$) having one charge measurement in disagreement to the other three measurements.
-The CMU which delivered a different charge sign than the other three CMU is statistically favored to have provided the wrong charge sign assignment.
-Figure \ref{Flo:Test with real data_agree} shows as an example the weight of one of the three stations which is in agreement $w_{agree}$ and the weight of the one station in disagreement ($w_{disagree}$).
-Compared to the weight of the other three stations the absolute value of the weight $\left|w_{disagree}\right|$ of the station in disagreement is very low (for almost every event $|w_{disagree}|<0.2$).
+Neutrino interactions were selected in which the muon propagates through both spectrometers (number of used CMU $n_{CMU}=4$) and has one charge measurement in disagreement with the other three measurements.
+The single sign measurement is more likely to be incorrect than the other three measurements.
+Figure \ref{Flo:Test with real data_agree} shows as an example the weight of the three stations in agreement $q_{w,a}$ and the weight of the one station in disagreement, $q_{w,d}$.
+Compared to $\left|q_{w,a}\right|$, $\left|q_{w,d}\right|$ is generally very small, $|q_{w,d}|<0.2$.

-In order to obtain the real impurity of one SM a statistical evaluation was conducted with $n_{CMU}=4$.
-Assuming equal systematics (detailed studies were performed in \cite{agafonova2010}) and therefore an equal impurity $\eta$ for both SM the fraction of tracks with different charge sign assignment in both SM is therefore given by
+The aim of the second investigation is to estimate the impurity, $\eta_{{\rm SM}}$, for muons crossing one complete spectrometer ($n_{{\rm CMU}}=2$).
+For that purpose, the data sample with particles crossing both spectrometers is used ($n_{{\rm CMU}}=4$).
+It has been verified that all four CMU have equal systematics \cite{Agafonova:2014zia, agafonova2010} and therefore an equal impurity $\eta_{{\rm SM}}$ is expected for both spectrometers.
+The fraction of tracks with a different charge sign measurement in both spectrometers is then given by